anonymousRAID/OSINT-Mapping-Tool/README.md

 ## OpenStreetMap mode

 Don't feel like dealing with Google Cloud?
 Open the Map tab's settings (gear icon) and switch the provider to **OpenStreetMap**.
 Tiles come from openstreetmap.org and search/reverse-geocoding runs through Nominatim.
-No key, no signup, and your viewport survives switching tabs.
+No key, no signup, it's free.
 POI detection is coarser than Google's, and the per-pin info card doesn't have live place details (rating, hours, etc.) — everything else works the same.

 ## Saving, opening, and the "Continue recent" list